instinctual/impifan/README.md

 # impifan
 Use IPMI to monitor and control the fans on a Dell R7910 server through the iDRAC using raw commands

-ENABLE/DISABLE Third-Party PCIe card based default system fan response: ssh to iDRAC interface as root with iDRAC password.
+First, disable Third-Party PCIe card based default system fan response: ssh to iDRAC interface as root with iDRAC password.
 To check current status: